Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study

-\begin{packeditemize} \item \textbf{L1: Observing students' feedback.} The teacher instructs the students, who then provide feedback (e.g., taking exams and reporting the score, asking questions about unclear logic). \item \textbf{L2: Learning from the feedback.} Based on the feedback, the teachers can analyze which logic and concepts the students might have (mis)understood.
-This information is useful for the teachers to improve the teaching strategy, and further enhance teachers' own understanding of the concepts. \item \textbf{L3: Learning from the feedback iteratively.} The teachers can teach the students (L1) and learn from the feedback (L2) \textit{iteratively}. \end{packeditemize}
+\begin{packeditemize} \item \textbf{L1: Observing students' feedback.} The teacher instructs the students, who then provide feedback (e.g., taking exams and reporting the scores, asking questions about unclear logic). \item \textbf{L2: Learning from the feedback.} Based on the feedback, the teacher can analyze which logic and concepts the students might have (mis)understood.
+This information is useful for the teachers to improve their teaching strategy, and further enhance the teacher's own understanding of the concepts. \item \textbf{L3: Learning from the feedback iteratively.} The teacher can teach the students, observe the feedback (L1), and learn from the feedback (L2) \textit{iteratively}. \end{packeditemize}

 In this paper, we study the viability of instantiating these LbT ideas in LLMs.
 There is a range of possibilities in terms of the objective, the pipeline, and the implementation (\cref{sec:rw,tab:lbt_matrix}).
 As an initial exploration, we study three methods, each for one of the three LbT levels.